And what does ‘relevant’ work experience really mean when you’re applying for your CFA charter?

-- is accrued before, during or after participation of the CFA program.
+- It is accrued before, during or after participation of the CFA program.
 Note that full time, part time or remote work are acceptable.

-- properly described in your membership application.
+- It is properly described in your membership application.

 For most people, the question comes down to whether a particular work experience is ‘investment-related’.
 As a guide, an ‘investment-related’ qualified work experience should involve:

 - evaluating or applying financial, economic, and/or statistical data as part of the investment decision-making process; OR

 - supervising those who do such analysis; OR

 - teaching others on how to analyze and apply the data.

 Is there any way to pre-verify your work experience?
 Not exactly, but you can use the CFA Institute’s work experience assessment tool as a rough gauge of the relevance of a particular work experience.

 That said, this tool just provides a guide to give you a better sense of the relevance of a work experience, CFA Institute would not guarantee that you’ll be accepted for membership as it ultimately depends on the work description in your membership application as well as your reference support.

 And there is a technique to that, which we will discuss in the next with a couple of examples.